MicrosoftDocs/visualstudio-docs/subscriptions/sign-in-issues.md

 ## Deleting a sign-in address may prevent access to a subscription

-If you delete one or more identities (MSA or Azure AD) associated with your subscription, your subscriber information including your user name and sign-in ID may be rendered anonymous.
+If you delete one or more identities (MSA or Microsoft Entra ID) associated with your subscription, your subscriber information including your user name and sign-in ID may be rendered anonymous.
 "Anonymization" results in the loss of access to your subscription.

 To avoid impacts to your subscription access, use one of these techniques.
-+ Deploy a single identity management system--either MSA or Azure AD--but not both.
++ Deploy a single identity management system--either MSA or Microsoft Entra ID --but not both.
-+ Associate the Azure AD and MSA identities via the tenant.
++ Associate the Microsoft Entra ID and MSA identities via the tenant.

 ## Signing in may fail when using aliases